 Millennials feel this pain more than most.
 They’ve received more of these calls than any generation before them and have been brought up to feel bad about interrupting people.
 Think of all those times your mum would tell you not to interrupt people and then bam, suddenly it’s your job!

 Cold calling might not be your favourite sales activity but it delivers results, consistently and there are few sales activities that can match it.
-If you want to succeed in sales the this is a task you need to master.
+If you want to succeed in sales then you must learn the art of making sales calls.
 InsideSales.com recently found that to hit their targets, sales development reps performed an average of 94.4 daily activities, 35.9 of which were phone calls.

 I too, was scared of cold calling…